swhitefi/Comparative_Genomics/day1_afternoon/README.md

 [[back to top]](https://github.com/alipirani88/Comparative_Genomics#bacterial-comparative-genomics-workshop)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

-A visual visualization of all these various output helps in making some significant decisions and inferences about your entire analysis.
-There are wide a wide variety of visualization tools out there that you can choose for this purpose.
+A visual visualization of all these various output files helps in making some significant decisions and inferences about your entire analysis.
+There are wide variety of visualization tools out there that you can choose from for this purpose.
-Lets go ahead and use Artemis for viewing BAM and vcf files for inspect some of the variants visually.
+We will be using Artemis here, developed by Sanger Institute for viewing BAM and vcf files for manual inspection of some of the variants.

 > Required Input files: KPNIH1 reference fasta and genbank file, Rush_KPC_266__aln_marked.bam and Rush_KPC_266__aln_marked.bai, Rush_KPC_266__aln_mpileup_raw.vcf/Rush_KPC_266__filter_onlysnp.recode.vcf/Rush_KPC_266__filter_gatk_ann.vcf